Thai Vowels, Diphthongs, and Their Transcription

 consonant.
 In our analysis of these as consonant glides, that makes sense, because these syllables are already "closed" with the glide consonant.

-And this treatment is further confirmed by the fact that, if you did prefer to think of these as additional diphthongs and triphthongs, you'd
+And this treatment is further confirmed by the fact that, if you did want to think of these as additional diphthongs and triphthongs, you'd

 have to explain why they can't accept a final consonant: there's no sound such as /doyk/